salahnomad/salahnomad.github.io/content/work-productivity/souk-algorithm/index.md

 ### The SEO Treadmill (And Why It's Breaking Us)

-We’re all on it.
+We're all on it.
 We chase algorithm updates like hungry gulls following a fishing boat.
 We obsess over "10x content," backlink quotas, and the ever-elusive E-E-A-T score.
 The result?
 Burnout.
 Content that sounds like it was written by an AI committee.
 Websites that get clicks but fail to build connection.

 The problem isn't technical—it's philosophical.
 We're optimizing for machines when we should be **serving humans**.
 The solution has been hiding in plain sight, in the ancient logic of the marketplace.